-- Educate policymakers on the importance of Deaf schools and specialized educational resources for D/HH students. - Host workshops and community forums to highlight the benefits of tailored educational environments for the D/HH community.
+- Educate policymakers on the importance of Deaf schools and specialized educational resources for D/HH, DB, and D/HH+ students. - Host workshops and community forums to highlight the benefits of tailored educational environments for the D/HH, DB, and D/HH+ community.

-Proposed Next Steps (Call to Action): Nevada must prioritize the educational needs of D/HH students by exploring the establishment of Deaf schools and strengthening existing resources.
-By investing in specialized educational environments and fostering collaboration among educators, policymakers, and the community, we can ensure that D/HH students in Nevada have equitable opportunities to succeed.
+Proposed Next Steps (Call to Action): Nevada must prioritize the educational needs of D/HH, DB, and D/HH+ students by exploring the establishment of Deaf schools and strengthening existing resources.
+By investing in specialized educational environments and fostering collaboration among educators, policymakers, and the community, we can ensure that D/HH, DB, and D/HH+ students in Nevada have equitable opportunities to succeed.

-Conclusion: Education is a fundamental right for all individuals, including those who are Deaf, DeafBlind, Hard of Hearing, Speech-Impaired, and Deaf or Hard of Hearing Plus.
-While Nevada currently lacks Deaf schools, the need to address the unique educational requirements of D/HH students remain critical.
+Conclusion: Education is a fundamental right for all individuals, including those who are Deaf or Hard of Hearing, Deaf/Blind, and Deaf or Hard of Hearing +.
+While Nevada currently lacks Deaf schools, the need to address the unique educational requirements of D/HH, DB, and D/HH+ students remain critical.
 By advocating for the development of Deaf schools and consolidating resources, we can create an inclusive and supportive educational system that empowers every student to achieve their full potential.